goduphi/online-multiplayer-tic-tac-toe/README.md

 from my interest in online multiplayer gaming and serves as a gateway into learning more about how multiplayers games are structured.

-### Why C?
-The primary reason for using C was because I wanted to get the experience of programming an application where the programmer had to pay attention to every little detail, from the data types being used, to manual exception handling.
-The code is far from being perfect but it definitely helped me improve my coding skills in C.

 ### API's used:
 - Sockets API in C
 - Pthread API in C